top of page

 Clinical Intern

-I believe that everybody including those with mental health challenges, has an inherent capacity to solve their own problems, but only needs a little facilitation support to achieve their desired goals.
-The pain of mental illness, coupled with such losses, can be overwhelming.
-As a counselor, I value supporting people with compassion, acceptance and having positive regard in their recovery journey.
+I am Eunice, a Licensed Mental Health Counselor Associate (LMHCA).
+I believe that everybody has an inherent capacity to solve their own problems but needs a little facilitation to achieve their desired therapeutic goals.
+The pain of mental health challenges, coupled with life demands, can be overwhelming.
+I have experience working with adults, adolescents and immigrants experiencing adjustment to life changes, loses, grief, server mental health illness and developmental disabilities.

 • Facebook